artemisveizi/artemis/README.md

 [N-Queens Solver](https://github.com/artemisveizi/nqueens-AI) The classic eight queens puzzle, extended to n queens: placing n queens on an n x n chessboard such that no two queens threaten each other.

-[Word Ladder Solver](https://github.com/artemisveizi/wordladder-AI) Uses Informed A* Search to find the shortest Levenshtein distance between two words in a given dictionary of valid words.
+[Word Ladder Solver](https://github.com/artemisveizi/wordladder-AI) Uses the Informed A* Search algorithm to find the shortest Levenshtein distance between two words in a given dictionary of valid words.

 [Othello Player](https://github.com/artemisveizi/othello-AI) Plays Othello (and will almost certainly beat all humans).
 Implements alpha-beta pruning to search the solution tree efficiently.

+Find me on [LinkedIn](https://www.linkedin.com/in/artemisveizi/) or email me at `aveizi (at) alumni.princeton.edu`.